teiesti/dynonym/README.md

 ## Prerequisites

-Using `dynonym` makes almost no sense without a DNS server that allows dynamic updates with [RFC 2136][30].
-Although the server starts, the very basic update functionality will fail as soon as the first update request comes in.
+Running `dynonym` makes almost no sense without a DNS server that allows dynamic updates with [RFC 2136][30].
+Even though `dynonym` does not crash if the DNS server is not responding, it won't be able to forward incoming update requests.
 Therefore, it is recommended to setup your DNS server first.
 Doing this goes beyond the scope of this explanation!
 Look at the documentation of your DNS server!

 If you want to compile `dynonym` from source, you will need the latest stable version of the Rust compiler and the Cargo package manager.
 Consider using [`rustup`][60]!